 Associate Head Coach • Recruiting Coordinator

-Ken Masuhr just finished his fourth season at Vanderbilt in 2018, coaching the defenders and serving as the program’s recruiting coordinator.
+Ken Masuhr just finished his fifth season at Vanderbilt in 2019, coaching the defenders and serving as the program’s recruiting coordinator.
 Masuhr was elevated from assistant coach to associate head coach in April 2018.

 The 2018 Commodores reached the NCAA Tournament for the second-straight season and hosted an NCAA Tournament game for the first time since 2005.
 They were conference champions for the first time since 1994.